phatnguyenuit/react-compose-providers/how-to-compose-react-providers-with-typescript.md

 ## Solution

-There is some ways to resolve the above problem:
+There are some ways to resolve the above problem:

-- Create all-in-one hardcoded Provider which contains all providers we need
+- Create an all-in-one hardcoded Provider that contains all providers we need
 - Create one Provider which receives all providers as a property
 - Create one utility to compose all providers into one provider
 - ... more approaches I have not figured out :\) ...